Functional Magnetic Resonance Imaging

 However, the increase in local neuronal activity will delay the onset of regional vasodilation, resulting in increased blood flow.
 This mode of action is a local vascular network function called the haemodynamic response function (HRF).

-Also, functional magnetic resonance imaging fMRI is used in neuroimaging to map the disease state in the clinical setting.
-Furthermore, fMRI is used in real-time neurofeedback in treating several disorders, such as obsessive-compulsive disorders and Schizophrenia.
+Functional magnetic resonance imaging (fMRI) is also used in neuroimaging to map the disease state in the clinical setting.
+Furthermore, fMRI is used in real-time neurofeedback to treat several disorders, such as obsessive-compulsive disorders and Schizophrenia.